ftravers/PublicDocumentation/clojure-write-xml.md

 so just adding `<b>joey</b>`, after the peer `<b>oliver</b>`

-In the REPL we see that `xml-zipper` looks like:
+In the REPL we see that an `xml-zipper` looks like:

 ```
 my-project.core> (println xml-zipper)